Evangelist’s husband charged with attack

 By D. Aileen Dodd, Saeed Ahmed

 Bynum told WAGA-TV this week that she has given her attorney the go-ahead for divorce proceedings, though she still loves Weeks.
 “It’s so much until I think I can marry him twice, but this one is over,” she said.

 As of Friday, Bynum had not filed court documents in Gwinnett County, where the couple lived, or in Ware County, where she has a home.

-Divorce attorney Louis Tesser said it is Weeks’ “strong preference to remain married.”
-Tesser and divorce attorney Randall Kessler said they have not been contacted by a divorce attorney on Bynum’s behalf.
+Divorce attorney said it is Weeks’ “strong preference to remain married.”
+Attorney Randall Kessler said they have not been contacted by a divorce attorney on Bynum’s behalf.

 “If she has hired an attorney for a potential divorce, we invite her and her attorney to meet with us privately whenever they like,” Weeks’ statement ends.